tsudonymn/amped-didit/pages/Schedule Log.md

 - 220727
 - Now my sched had me here from yesterday thru the weekend
 - Jess request for Thurs
-- Now asking to trade for Fri to watch Bean til Sat AM -
+- Now asking for Fri to watch Bean til Sat AM
+-
 - ---
 - What was reality for  7/13-15?